This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Isle of Man.

 How is witness evidence dealt with in commercial litigation (and, in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
 Are depositions permitted?

-Written evidence is generally by witness statement.
-Witness statements must comply with the procedural requirements of Schedules 8.1 and 8.2.
-Affidavits must be used in respect of certain applications, for example, a freezing injunction (Schedule 8.1, paragraph 1(4)).
-Witnesses who attend trial voluntarily (or via a witness summons issued under Rule 8.33) are cross-examined.
+Written evidence is ordinarily set out in a witness statement.
+Witness statements must comply with the procedural requirements of the Rules.
+Sworn affidavits are required be used in respect of certain applications, for example, a freezing injunction.

 Is expert evidence permitted and how is it dealt with?
 Is the expert appointed by the court or the parties and what duties do they owe?

-Expert evidence is restricted to that reasonably required to resolve the proceedings (Rule 8.51).
-Leave is generally required to adduce expert evidence (Rule 8.54(1)).
-The expert is instructed by the party, not by the court.
-The form and procedural contents of an expert’s report are prescribed by Rule 8.60.
+Under the Rules expert evidence is restricted to that reasonably required to resolve the proceedings.
+The leave of the court is generally required to adduce expert evidence.
+The expert is appointed by the instructing party, not by the court.
+The form and contents of an expert’s report are prescribed by the Rules.
+The expert must:

-The court may direct evidence by a single joint expert (Rule 8.57).
+The court may direct evidence by a single joint expert.

 Can final and interim decisions be appealed?
 If so, to which court(s) and within what timescale?

-Final and interim decisions may be appealed to the Appeal Division (Staff of Government Division).
-Appeals may generally be made without leave, save in respect of costs orders and consent orders (section 19(1) of the High Court Act 1991).
+Final and interim decisions may be appealed to the Staff of Government Division (SGD).
+Appeals to the SGD are ordinarily made without leave, save in respect of costs orders and consent orders.

 What are the rules governing enforcement of foreign judgments?

-The Isle of Man High Court will enforce a final money judgment of a superior court of those countries to which the Judgments (Reciprocal Enforcement) (Isle of Man) Act 1968 has been extended by order of the Isle of Man Council of Ministers (see Rules 12.69-12.71).
-Such countries include (inter alia) the UK, Jersey and Guernsey.
+The Isle of Man High Court will enforce a final, conclusive money judgment of a superior court of those countries to which the Judgments (Reciprocal Enforcement) (Isle of Man) Act 1968 (the Enforcement Act) has been extended by order of the Isle of Man Council of Ministers.
+These countries are the UK, Jersey, Guernsey, Italy, Suriname, Israel, Italy or the Netherlands.
+The Enforcement Act does not apply to a decision in respect of taxes, a fine or a penalty.

 Can the costs of litigation (e.g. court costs, as well as the parties’ costs of instructing lawyers, experts and other professionals) be recovered from the other side?

-The Isle of Man High Court has a discretion as to whether costs are payable by one party to another, and the amount of such costs (Rule 11.3(1)).
-The general rule is that the unsuccessful party is ordered to pay the costs of the successful party, but the court may make a different order (Rule 11.3(2)(a)-(b)).
-Factors relevant to the exercise of the discretion include the conduct of the parties; whether a party has succeeded on part of his case; and any payment into court or admissible offer to settle (Rule 11.3(5)).
-Costs are assessed either summarily or via detailed assessment and either on the standard or indemnity basis (Rule 11.4).
+The Isle of Man High Court has a discretion as to whether costs are ordered and the amount of such costs payable.
+The general rule is that costs follow the event and the unsuccessful party is ordered to pay the costs of the successful party.
+However, the court may make a different order under its discretion.
+Factors relevant to the exercise of the discretion include:

 What, if any, are the collective redress (e.g. class action) mechanisms?

-The Isle of Man High Court can make a group litigation order (Rule 3.33(1)) where there are or are likely to be a number of claims giving rise to group issues.
+Under the Rules Isle of Man High Court can make a group litigation order where there are or are likely to be a number of claims giving rise to collective issues.
+Class Actions are relatively rare in the Isle of Man.

 What, if any, are the mechanisms for joining third parties to ongoing proceedings and/or consolidating two sets of proceedings?

-Permission is required to join a party (Rule 3.8(1)).
-An application must be made by an existing party or by a party who wishes to become a party (Rule 3.8(2)).
-A defendant who wishes to counterclaim against a non-party may apply for an order under Rule 6.49(1) adding that person as a defendant to the counterclaim.
-Rule 6.51 deals with other additional claims.
+The court needs to give permission for a party to be joined into the proceedings.
+An application must be made either by an existing party or by a party who wishes to become a party.
+A defendant who wishes to counterclaim against a non-party may apply for an order under the Rules adding that person as a defendant to the counterclaim.

-The Isle of Man High Court’s case management powers include the power to consolidate proceedings (Rule 7.2(2)(g)) or to try 2 or more claims on the same occasion (Rule 7.2(2)(h)).
+The Rules also provide case management powers which include the power to consolidate proceedings or to try two or more claims at the same time or immediately after one another.

 Are third parties allowed to fund litigation?
 If so, are there any restrictions on this and can third party funders be made liable for the costs incurred by the other side?